Texas Science Teacher Resource Hub

 "A chemical reaction creates brand new atoms"

 Chemical reactions rearrange existing atoms into new combinations.
 They do not create or destroy atoms.
-If two oxygen atoms and four hydrogen atoms enter a reaction, two oxygens and four hydrogens come out the other side, just bonded differently.
+If 4 hydrogen atoms and 2 oxygen atoms react (as in 2H2 + O2 โ 2H2O), the products will still contain 4 hydrogens and 2 oxygens, just rearranged into new molecules.
 This is literally the point of a balanced equation.

 These resources are aligned to this standard.